ddiza/ddiza/README.md

 # Hi there, I'm Dante Diza! 👋

-I am an information systems & technology professional, a life-long learner of all things data, machine learning, application development, and cloud technologies.
+I am an information systems & technology professional, a lifelong learner of all things data, machine learning, application development, and cloud technologies.

 My undergraduate degree is in Computer Information Systems with a concentration in software engineering management.
-I completed the **Post-Graduate Program in Data Science & Business Analytics with the University of Texas at Austin McCombs School of Business** (**[PGP-DS&BA](https://onlineexeced.mccombs.utexas.edu/online-data-science-business-analytics-course)**) as well as a **full stack software development program with Austin Coding Academy** (**[MongoDB-Express-React-Node](https://austincodingacademy.com/courses/software-development-online/)**).
+I completed the **Post-Graduate Program in Data Science & Business Analytics with the University of Texas at Austin McCombs School of Business** (**[PGP-DS&BA](https://onlineexeced.mccombs.utexas.edu/online-data-science-business-analytics-course)**) as well as a **full-stack software development program with Austin Coding Academy** (**[MongoDB-Express-React-Node](https://austincodingacademy.com/courses/software-development-online/)**).

 Thank you for stopping by.

 ---
 ## **😊 About me**

-- 🔭 I currently work with other other data professionals, sysadmin, and cybersecurity experts from various industries at Divergence Academy.
+- 🔭 I currently work with other data professionals, sysadmin, and cybersecurity experts from various industries at Divergence Academy.
 We strive to bring an in-depth experience, providing invaluable insights for learners to succeed in a role within the tech community.
 - 🌱 I'm still learning to improve my skills in machine learning.
 - 👯 I look forward to brand-new projects/ideas.
 - 🤔 I am flexible with any employment opportunities as I continue to up-skill in tech.
-- 💬 Feel free to ask me about anything, but for now, I'm wide-open for new projects, collaborations or ideas!
+- 💬 Feel free to ask me about anything, but for now, I'm wide open for new projects, collaborations, or ideas!
-- ⚡ Fun fact: Others turn coffee into code; I just as equally love working out, staying fit, 🏃running and cycling 🚴.
+- ⚡ Fun fact: Others turn coffee into code; I as equally love working out, staying fit, 🏃running and cycling 🚴.
 ---
 ## **📫 How to reach me**